Tony Romo: Early life

 Romo's paternal grandfather, Ramiro Romo Sr., emigrated from Múzquiz, Coahuila, Mexico, to San Antonio, Texas, as an adolescent.
 The elder Romo cites Tony's success as an example of the possibilities afforded to immigrants in the United States: "I've always said this is a country of opportunities.
 If you don't get a job or an education, it's because you don't want to."
-Romo's mother has German and Polish ancestry.

 Romo started as quarterback for the Burlington High School Demons beginning as a junior (1996 season).
-In the 1997 season, Romo and the Demons finished with a 3–6 record, though he earned several honors, including the All-Racine County football team and Wisconsin Football Coaches Association All-State first team honors.
+In the 1997 season, Romo and the Demons finished with a 3–6 record, though he earned several honors, including the All-Racine County football team and Wisconsin Football Coaches Association All-State first-team honors.
 Romo also was a starter on the Burlington High School varsity basketball team and also played golf and tennis.
 In 1998, he joined Caron Butler on the All-Racine County (Wisconsin) team.
 With per-game averages of 24.3 points, 8.8 rebounds and 4.7 assists, Romo was sought by some mid-major basketball schools in the NCAA such as Wisconsin-Green Bay.
 He graduated from Burlington High School in 1998, with his 1,080 points being the all-time scoring record for the Burlington basketball varsity.